The second memory.

 But here’s the thing: it was a teeny kitchen, and I couldn’t be bothered faffing around with saucepans or extra jugs.
 So I poured the milk straight into my favourite mug and popped it in the microwave.

 I don’t remember it being in there long.
 Maybe it was the gold-coated handle.
 Perhaps it had simply heated unevenly.
+But whatever it was, when I reached in to retrieve my mug, the pain was instant.

 I’d managed to burn the outside of my right index finger, where it met the top of the handle.
-A sudden, sharp sting – the kind that steals your breath and makes your whole body flinch, spilling half the milk in the process.
+A sudden, sharp sting, the kind that steals your breath and makes your whole body flinch, spilling half the milk in the process.

 But as the days passed, I noticed my finger wasn’t healing the way it usually would.
-I’d even been smothering it in Sudocrem – that magic potion that miraculously fixes all skin-related issues – but nothing changed.
+I’d even been smothering it in Sudocrem, that magic potion that miraculously fixes all skin-related issues, but nothing changed.
 In fact, it started developing its own creamy-looking substance, and I swear it had a smell.

 Of course, sometimes these things happen.
-It had been a particularly bad burn – grabbing a fiercely hot mug handle with your bare hand isn’t going to be a gentle experience – so maybe that was all it was.
+It had been a particularly bad burn.
+Grabbing a fiercely hot mug handle with your bare hand isn’t going to be a gentle experience.
+So maybe that was all it was.
 Maybe that’s why it took so long to heal.

 Maybe.